Camp Lejeune Relocation Information

 Both housing companies have Pet Policies in addition to the Base Breed Restriction policy, so be sure to contact them for specifics at the Camp Lejeune Housing Office: (910) 450-1628.

 Simply living on base doesn’t guarantee that you’ll be positioned close to work.
 It’s best to learn where you’ll report for duty, then explore the on-base communities afterward to choose the location that’s best for you.

-Image by Atlantic Marine Corps Communities
+Image from Atlantic Marine Corps Communities

 Be sure to check in with Camp Lejeune Housing Division for details.